Lois Lane | Jimmy Olsen | Ambush Bug | Steel

 - Telepathy: Can sense the surface thoughts of others and read their emotions and intent, though it doesn't go deeper than that.

 - You Killed My Father: Why Guardian went after him.

-- All Your Powers Combined: Posesses the combined powers of the Legion Of Superheroes.
+- All Your Powers Combined: Possesses the combined powers of the Legion of Super-Heroes.

 - Chest Insignia: Has a chest insignia that is half the Superman S, and half the Bat-symbol.

 - Good Colors, Evil Colors: His hair, skin, and costume result in a combination of Green and Mean and Red and Black and Evil All Over.
 Ironically, his costume also has blue and yellow, which along with red normally ascribe to Primary-Color Champion.

 - Lightning Can Do Anything: Gained his powers when lightning struck the statuettes of the Legion and transferred the powers imbued in them to him.

 - Two-Faced: His supervillain form is split down the middle: being Superman on the right, and Batman on the left.